What Happens When We Die? A Physician's Perspective

 What physicians observe but can't explain:

 What physicians believe varies enormously.
 Some are confirmed materialists who view death as simple biological cessation.
 Others, shaped by what they've witnessed, hold more expansive views—that consciousness may not be purely brain-dependent, that something persists beyond the body's failure.
-A survey of 1,000 physicians conducted by the Fetzer Institute found that approximately 55% believed in some form of survival of consciousness after death, with the percentage varying significantly by specialty: psychiatrists and family medicine physicians were more likely to hold non-materialist views than surgeons and emergency physicians.
-The diversity itself is instructive—even among those with the most direct clinical exposure to death, there is no consensus about what it means.
+A 2020 survey of 1,044 physicians found that 51% believed in some form of consciousness after death.

 Physicians' Untold Stories